When is Assortment Optimization Optimal?

-The randomized truthfulness we are imposing on the mechanism can be seen as fairly strong, in that it equivalently says for \textit{any} set of cardinal utilities consistent with the reported list, truthful participation must maximize the buyer's expected utility.
-This constraint was pioneered by \citet{gibbard1977manipulation}, and is standard for an ordinal ranking facing a randomized outcome \citep[see][]{chakrabarty2014welfare}.
-Hereafter we proceed with our strong randomized truthfulness constraint and refer to mechanisms satisfying it, along with the implied ex-post individual rationality, as ``IC'' (incentive-compatible).
-This constraint is formalized along with our problem in \textbf{\Cref{sec:probDefn}}, and further discussion of other IC constraints and models can be found in \textbf{\Cref{sec:modelingAss}}.
+This is a standard definition of randomized incentive-compatibility for ordinal preferences, but can be seen as fairly strong---it equivalently imposes that for \textit{any} underlying cardinal utilities the buyer may have, truthfully reporting the induced ordinal list must guarantee that their expected utility is maximized.
+One could instead ask the buyer to directly report their cardinal utilities, or consider other mechanism design formulations, which we discuss in \textbf{\Cref{sec:modelingAss}}.
+Nonetheless, we adopt this definition because it allows us to focus purely on list distributions, not requiring the buyer to possess or know their cardinal utilities, and it still leaves room for a rich class of ordinal mechanisms as we discuss below.
+Hereafter we refer to mechanisms satisfying this incentive-compatibility constraint and the implied ex-post individual rationality as ``IC''.

-We note that top-$k$ lotteries, or more generally top-$k$ lotteries restricted to items from a subset $S$, clearly satisfy this definition of IC---the buyer is no worse off in any way by truthfully reporting their up-to-$k$ most-preferred items from $S$.
-When $k=1$, this top-$k$ lottery has an extremely simple implementation---let the buyer choose from assortment $S$.
+Examples of IC mechanisms include top-$k$ lotteries, generalized top-$k$ lotteries where each item can be submitted a different number of times, \textit{budget-additive mechanisms}\footnote{In \Cref{sec:budgetAdditive}, we establish a correspondence between IC allocations and the rich space of monotone submodular functions.
+Budget-additive mechanisms are then the allocations induced by budget-additive submodular functions.}, and many others.
+An assortment is also an IC mechanism, with an extremely simple implementation---show the buyer a subset $S$ and let them choose.
 In analyzing when assortments are optimal, we are analyzing when this simple implementation is as powerful as eliciting preferences.